Fatma-Dahir/HR-Employee-Attrition-Analysis-Project/README.md

 ## Data Cleaning
 In this phase, I performed the following tasks:
 1. Imported the HR Data into MySQL Workbench using the Import Table Wizard
-2. Handled duplicate values
+2. Checked for null values and duplicate records, ensuring data quality
-3. Standardized the data
+3. Standardized the data for consistency and analysis

 ## Exploratory Data Analysis
 EDA involved exploring the data to answer key questions such as: